molinfo-vienna/software-development/CI_CD_TEST.md

 As python is an [interpreted language](https://en.wikipedia.org/wiki/Interpreter_(computing)) its `build` revolves around test execution rather than compilation.

 For scientists and developers, doing these steps manually takes a long time - so a big part of CI is about automating that process.
-This is were testing comes handy -
+This is were testing come in handy.

 ### Unit Testing